kemenril/xa.sh/README.md

-## xa.sh, a cross-assembler written in a Bourne shell script
+## xa.sh, a cross-assembler written in Bourne shell script

 An entire assembler in a shell script.
 It uses a simple system for writing binaries, based on the POSIX printf statement.
 It does numeric conversions using **sed** and **dc**, and inline math using **expr**.
 It handles something like the standard *Intel* assembly syntax -- with some limitations -- by preprocessing the source into something that looks enough like a shell script and importing a set of functions corresponding to various CPU instructions in the target architecture.
 It currently implements an 8080 core.
 Assembly is done using a standard two-pass model; the symbol table is written into shell variables on the first pass, and used to generate correct code on the second.